DamnWidget/SublimePySide/README.markdown

 **NOTES**: Conversion from PyQt4 API 1 QVariant toWhatever methods to PySide is not automatic yet so maybe you should edit your code by hand after conversion.
 PySide only converts to PyQt4 API 2.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.
-Note that this behaviour is only true in Sublime Text 2, in Sublime Text 3 you don't have the need to create SublimeRope projects if you are using SublimePython (the Sublime Text 3 version of SublimeRope)
+Note that this behaviour is only true in Sublime Text 2, in Sublime Text 3 you don't have the need to create SublimeRope projects if you are using [Anaconda](https://github.com/DamnWidget/anaconda)

 Features
 ----------

+PySide features are describe below:

+#### Syntax Helpers

 * QML file syntax highligth
 * QMLProject file syntax highlight